mabiesen/CodWritingGuide-Universal/CodeWritingMethod.md

 Basic formula for any programming project:

+## Once project is started, each functional change to a project should be committed to git control. ##

 1. Write down project criteria
 2. Work on the easy things first
  * This will help to provide clarity on the harder things